JMax45/r6sRandomizer/README.md

 ### Clone

-- Clone this repo to your local machine using `https://github.com/JMax45/r6sRandomizer`
+- Clone this repo to your local machine using `git clone https://github.com/JMax45/r6sRandomizer`

 ### Setup